vlopezalvarez/draft-ovmd-netmod-dmanm/README.md

-# TODO - Your title
+# Guidelines to use device models in the North-Bound Interface of SDN controllers

-This is the working area for the individual Internet-Draft, "TODO - Your title".
+This is the working area for the individual Internet-Draft, "Guidelines to use device models in the North-Bound Interface of SDN controllers".

 * [Editor's Copy](https://vlopezalvarez.github.io/draft-ogondio-opsawg-device-models/#go.draft-ogondio-opsawg-device-models.html)
 * [Datatracker Page](https://datatracker.ietf.org/doc/draft-ogondio-opsawg-device-models)